Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Communities of

 \section{Communities of \networkone}

 \seclabel{communities} There are 288 communities in total detected in \networkone ($\lambda=$ 50) by Louvain community detection algorithm \citep{blondel2008fast}.
 Two important hyperparameters, i.e., resolution and random seed are set to 0.1 and 114514 respectively.
-We create a demonstration website on \url{https://conceptexplorer.cis.lmu.de} for showing the subnetworks of each concept and the community figures.
-For illustration purposes, we randomly select 15 communities that have more than 10 nodes for illustration in this paper.
+As mentioned in \secref{analysis}, each community is a cluster of concepts that are semantically related to each other.
+We create a demonstration website to show the subnetworks of each concept and the community figures.\footnote{\url{https://conceptexplorer.cis.lmu.de/}} For illustration purposes, we randomly select 15 communities that have more than 10 nodes for illustration in this paper.
 See Visualizations of those communities in Figure \ref{fig:communities}.